danvega/danvega-dev-nuxt/content/blog/2024/09/12/jdk-23-first-look.md

 keywords: Java 23, JDK 23, primitive types in patterns, Markdown documentation, ZGC, Stream Gatherers, Vector API, Structured Concurrency, Scoped Values
 ---

 As Java continues its rapid evolution with its six-month release cycle, we're on the cusp of another exciting update.
-Java 23, scheduled for release on September 17, 2024, brings a host of new features and enhancements that promise to improve developer productivity, code readability, and application performance.
+[JDK 23](https://openjdk.org/projects/jdk/23/), scheduled for release on September 17, 2024, brings a host of new features and enhancements that promise to improve developer productivity, code readability, and application performance.
 In this post, we'll explore the key highlights of Java 23, diving into new preview features, enhancements to existing APIs, and performance improvements that make this release noteworthy.

 ## Primitive Types in Patterns, instanceof, and switch (Preview)